 What happens if I default on a private student loan?

-If you are worried you won’t be able to pay your private student loan, you should contact your lender as soon as possible.
+TIP: If you are worried you won’t be able to pay your private student loan, you should contact your lender or servicer as soon as possible.
 You may be able to negotiate with your lender to set up a repayment plan or otherwise settle your debt.